 Crowdfunding private shares in real estate projects allows individual investors to put money into a legal entity (LLC) that invests in a real estate project or lends money to that project.
 Generally speaking, crowdfunding sites offer lower fee loads than most REITs.
 Also, because these are private investments, the investment performance is relatively less correlated to the S&P 500 and other liquid market indicators.
 As such, it can be an attractive way to diversify your portfolio, both by geographic market, asset, and investment type.

-The fact that there is only one property attached to a given investment means that there is little to fall back on should the project underperform.
+There is only one property attached to a given investment, which means that there is little to fall back on should the project underperform.
 That said, defaults pose a lower risk profile here as the property secures the loan, thereby acting as insurance.
 In addition, foreclosure auctions are an option should the sponsor or property owner default.

 Publicly Traded Real Estate Investment Trusts (REITs) are professionally managed portfolios of diversified properties; most funds invest in commercial, corporate, or rental assets.
 Although relatively easy to trade in and out of, publicly traded REITs can involve increased short-term volatility risk because their performance is relatively more correlated to the stock market.
 If you exit during a recession (as many will be tempted to do), your returns can be damaged.